cyjake/leoric/docs/hooks.md

-// create hooks, args are create function's arguments Model.beforeCreate(args) // function's context is the instance to be created Model.afterCreate(instance, createResult) // createResult is create function's returns Instance.beforeCreate(args) Instance.afterCreate(instance, createResult) // function's context is the instance to be created
+// create hooks, args are create function's arguments Model.beforeCreate(args) // function's context is the instance to be created Model.afterCreate(instance, createResult) // createResult is create function's returns instance.beforeCreate(args) instance.afterCreate(instance, createResult) // function's context is the instance to be created
 ```
 **It should be noted that the function context of the hooks of `create` are the instance to be created.**
 ### bulkCreate